Music

 If you want to study performance, you can showcase your skills as a solo performer or collaborate with fellow students and industry professionals in ensembles, concerts, recitals, gigs and our student-led Summer Music Festival.
 The city also has a great music scene.

-Our outstanding rehearsal, performance and studio spaces are available 24/7, allowing your artistic talents to flourish.
+Our outstanding rehearsal, performance and studio spaces provide the ideal setting for your artistic talents to flourish.

 Business skills